nuta/operating-system-in-1000-lines/website/en/11-page-table.md

 }
 ```

-This function prepares the second-level page table, and fills the page table entry in the second level.
+This function ensures the first-level page table entry exists (creating the second-level table if needed), and then sets the second-level page table entry to map the physical page.

 It divides `paddr` by `PAGE_SIZE` because the entry should contain the physical page number, not the physical address itself.

-Don't confuse the two!
+> [!IMPORTANT]
+>
+> Physical addresses and physical page numbers (PPN) are different.
+Be careful not to confuse them when setting up a page table.

 ## Mapping kernel memory area